ssaunier/livestats/README.md

 want a basic dashboard like the one described above, you may want to find a free (and open-source maybe ? :)) solution !.
 Here Livestats come!

+## Restrictions
+This solution has not been tested on heavy traffic websites.
+It uses your server resources to work.
+If you have a lot of visitors, you may want to consider professional solutions in the cloud like [GoSquared](http://www.gosquared.com/) and [Chartbeat](http://www.chartbeat.com/).

 ## License
 This project is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) or [GPL Version 2](http://www.opensource.org/licenses/gpl-2.0.php).